A Discourse

 by viewing the works of His hand; can only conceive of His presence by

 the everlasting principles of life which pervade all things.
-These to the
+These to

-common observer convey but little hint of the Divine mind, but to the soul
+common observer convey but little hint of the Divine mind, but to the

 awake to all of the beautiful and perfect in nature, each object in the

 universe is an oracle proclaiming God's presence and power.
-We shall not
+We shall

 attempt

-and this evidence of all humanity, we must proclaim, upon the face of our
+this assumption and this evidence of all humanity, we must proclaim,

-argument, that there is an infinite God.
+the face of our argument, that there is an infinite God.

-Infinitude means something more than we are led to believe
+Infinitude means something more than we are

 by common teachers, something more than any sect, party, or nation have

-led us to discover, something more than all theology can tell us; it means
+led us to discover, something more than all theology can tell us; it

 something more than eternity can reckon.
 It means boundless Time,

 boundless Power, boundless Being.
-It means not only that which
+It means not only that

 has been, but that which shall be, that which ever is, the Spirit, and